-If you like the sound of this, come join us as we integrate sound clinical skills with self-awareness training, mindfulness practices, and equine knowledge — all the while deepening our connections to self, others, and the natural world.
+If you like the sound of this, come join us as we integrate sound clinical or educational skills with self-awareness training, mindfulness practices, and equine knowledge — all the while deepening our connections to self, others, and the natural world.

 This class combines four key core components which are delivered over a 9-month period using a combination of learning platforms including a virtual classroom, monthly video calls, and in-person intensives.

-- Theoretical foundations of EAMH/EAL including understanding the differences between EAMH and EAL and their applications
+- Theoretical foundations of EAMH/EAL including understanding the differences between EAMH and EAL and their applications.

-- Self as provider – Exploring personal and professional competencies
+- Self as provider – Exploring personal and professional competencies.

-- Practice ethics, standards, safety
+- Practice ethics, standards, safety.